‘Days Of Our Lives’ Weekly Preview Spoilers: Eve Donovan Rules Salem

 Eve will not only rub Hope’s nose in the fact that she’s gotten her job, but she’ll also begin to take the people in Salem down that she has issues with.

-The first person on her list will of course be Ben Weston (Robert Scott Wilson).
+The first person on her list will, of course, be Ben Weston (Robert Scott Wilson).
 Eve has a legitimate reason to hate Ben, as he murdered her daughter, Paige, in cold blood.

-As viewers know, Ben was in the throws of a serious mental illness during his murder spree.
+As viewers know, Ben was in the throes of a serious mental illness during his murder spree.
 However, Eve doesn’t care about the reason.
 She only knows that with her new position she has the power to take her daughter’s killer down once and for all.

 Another person that Eve will want to seek to destroy is Xander Cook (Paul Telfer).
 Eve is seen in the clip interrogating Xander, whom she could try to bust for one of his many crimes.
 However, she may try to enlist Xander’s help, as she’s been known to get herself into some shading dealings as well.